My Problems with #StopAsianHate

 Much of the reason Asians are being caught up as victims of crime is because crime has skyrocketed in most major cities in the past year.
 Murder in New York City increased 40% in 2020 over 2019.
 Homicide is up 50% in Chicago.

 Yes, 6 Asian people and 2 white people were murdered on March 16, 2021.
 On that same day, there was a shooting that left 4 people dead in Phoenix.
-They were Hispanic so it didn’t fit the narrative.
+They were Hispanic so it didn’t fit an easy narrative and the media didn’t cover it.

 Why are we hearing about Asian hate crimes instead of the 750 murder victims in Chicago in 2020- the vast majority of whom are Black?
 Maybe because Black victims of murder get less coverage in the media.